This is the most listened-to radio talk show in America, a program that meets and surpasses all audience expectations on a daily basis.

 Yes, sir.

-I am glad to talk to you, and I want to say that I consider you one of the true sources of news in our country in spite of what the mainstream media says.
+And I want to say that I consider you one of the true sources of news in our country in spite of what the mainstream media says.

-I think that in most cases they don't know the difference between news and garbage.
+I think that in most cases, they don't know the difference between news and garbage.

-Uh, I appreciate your saying that because I think you're exactly right.
+I appreciate your saying that because I think you're exactly right.

-I think we report in the three hours of this program, tell people more what's going on than they do.
+I think we report in the three hours of this program tell people more what's going on than they do.

-When liberals and environmentalists start uh defining and are in charge of land use, then of course it's good because they are good people and they are not destructive.
+When liberals and environmentalists start defining and are in charge of land use, then of course it's good because they are good people and they are not destructive.

-So they've got they they they've got a good motive.
+So they've got a good motive.

 They have good intentions behind them.